johnasp/johnaspinall.co.uk/_posts/2016-03-03-jdw-mobile-ux.md

 On the clients' mobile specific website, the product and search user experience was poor and deemed to be causing a high bounce rate in the add to bag user journey.
 This was having a detrimental affect on the sites turnover and causing a loss of revenues.

 Users often struggled to both find and refine facets of products they were searching for.
-Product refinements had to be made via a series of unintuitive drop down menus which didn't lend itself well to a touch screen experience.
+Product refinements had to be made via a series of unintuitive drop down menus which didn't lend itself well to a touch screen experience and caused confusion.

 Users also tended to rely on typed search and appeared blind to the browse categories button, which afforded a more linear and touch friendly approach to product search.
-Additionally, typed search journeys did not always yield accurate results.
+Additionally, typed search journeys did not always yield accurate results which again lead to unnecessary drop offs.

 To illustrate the issues with the old site, I recorded a video of myself navigating products and making refinements, which can be viewed below:

 <iframe width="640" height="480" src="https://www.youtube.com/embed/5TQih57yXrE?rel=0&amp;controls=0&amp;showinfo=0" frameborder="0" allowfullscreen></iframe>

+I also conducted a few "quick and dirty" user testing sessions in the form of getting my Mum, partner and her group of friends to attempt to follow the user journey on the existing site.

+The results of which were that they all tended to struggle at the refinement stage and some couldn't even complete the user journey at all.

 ##### VIDEO - Old JD Williams mobile website in operation

 #### Discovery & Research

-To gain an understanding of how our competitors approached mobile search and navigation, I compiled a list of industry key players and followed a user search journey on each of these sites.
+To gain an understanding of how other mobile ecommerce websites approached  search and navigation, I compiled a list of industry key players and competitors, and then followed a user search journey on each site.
 I screen recorded each of these sessions and also took screen prints for post analysis.

-I then presented each of these screen recording and prints to project stakeholders, along with my observations.
-I printed out and pinned the screen shots to the meeting room wall, the purpose of this was to further narrow down the design patterns we wanted to take advantage of.
+I then presented each of these screen recording and prints to project stakeholders, along with my observations and recommendations.

-My analysis helped us craft a short list of interface design patterns to pursue in our product.
+A combination of my analysis coupled with feedback from stakeholders, helped  craft a short list of interface design patterns to pursue in our product.

 <iframe width="853" height="480" src="https://www.youtube.com/embed/videoseries?list=PLb837OBwsGkXV0Cd-W7hb-EaKUBl2bgVq" frameborder="0" allowfullscreen></iframe>